-- MCPTT client 1 is authorized to cancel a regrouping that uses a preconfigured MCPTT regroup group.
+- MCPTT client 1 is authorized to cancel a regrouping that uses a preconfigured MCPTT group.

-- The GMS has subscribed group dynamic data as specified in subclause 10.1.5.5.1 from the MCPTT server using the procedures defined in subclause 10.1.5.6 in TS 23.280 [16].
+- The GMS has subscribed to group dynamic data as specified in subclause 10.1.5.5.1 from the MCPTT server using the procedures defined in subclause 10.1.5.6 in TS 23.280 [16].

 Figure 10.6.2.9.2.2-1: Cancel preconfigured regroup procedure in single MCPTT system

-1. The authorized user of MCPTT client 1 initiates the cancellation of the regrouping that uses a preconfigured MCPTT regroup group.
+1. The authorized user of MCPTT client 1 initiates the cancellation of the regrouping that uses a preconfigured MCPTT group.

 2. MCPTT client 1 sends the preconfigured regroup cancel request to the MCPTT server, specifying the MCPTT group ID of the regroup group.